 This seminar will cover the principles of research ethics, looking at historical examples of ethical violations and how these led to the development of human and animal research ethics committees.
 Best practices in research ethics will be explored.
 This seminar will be led by Zohar Lederman.

 Bioethics on Four Legs … or Six or Eight: Animal Ethics through a One Health perspective

 Emerging infectious diseases and other international health concerns, biomedical research, agriculture, and the environmental crisis impact humans, non-human animals and ecosystems across the globe.
 These urgent concerns call for interdisciplinary collaboration and a One Health approach to these challenges.
 In 2009, the Center for Disease Control established its One Health office, defining One Health as “a collaborative, multisectoral, and transdisciplinary approach—working at the local, regional, national, and global levels—with the goal of achieving optimal health outcomes recognizing the interconnection between people, animals, plants, and their shared environment.”
 This seminar explores nonhuman animal issues from a One Health framework of human, non-human animal, and ecosystem health.
 Beginning from the One Health model and its relevance for today’s world, sessions will include an introduction to theories of animal ethics and public perceptions of animal well-being, agricultural animal demand and consumption, One Health animal related work in biomedical research and biotechnology, and ethics of wildlife management and conservation.
-Topic overviews will be presented during each class, followed by dialogue around related readings.
+Topic overviews will be presented, followed by moderated discussions.
 This seminar is designed for students of varied disciplines interested in an overview of animal issues in bioethical discourse.
 Prior background in animal related studies not required.
 This seminar will be led by Sue Kopp.